ghapplets/azure-functions/instructions/readme.md

-# GitHub Craftwork on Azure – Workshop Instructions
+# Instructions

-This README contains the accompanying instructions for the follow-along workshop.
-Follow the steps below in order to build your first GitHub App, an automated GitHub issue moderator bot, running on Azure Functions and deployed via Azure DevOps Pipelines.
+Follow the steps below in order to deploy a GHApplet that will post an issue comment each time a new issue is opened,  running on Azure Functions and deployed via Azure DevOps Pipelines.

 ## Prerequisites